10gic/vanitygen-plusplus/README.md

-+Manually merge changes from: Rytiss For Initialize bn_zero to allow Intel CPU OpenCL compilation +Manually merge changes from: fizzisist For Document -P option +Manually merge changes from: bitkevin For fix hd 68/69xx, 7xxx
++Manually merge changes from: Rytiss For Initialize bn_zero to allow Intel CPU OpenCL compilation +Manually merge changes from: fizzisist For Document -P option +Manually merge changes from: bitkevin For fix hd 68/69xx, 7xxx +Manually merge changes from: wolf9466 For Groestlcoin addresses

 WARNING!
 This program has not been thoroughly tested.
 Please attempt importing an address first.
 Send a tiny amount you don't mind losing to the address.
 Then perform a test spend.